 The Phoenix featured a 124.8cc, air-cooled, single-cylinder, carburetted engine which churned out 10.8bhp and 10.8Nm of torque.
 Mated to the engine was 4-speed gearbox and the bike retuned a claimed fuel economy of 67km/l.
 While the competition constantly updated their products, TVS didn’t offer any enhancements to the Phoenix during its life cycle.
 With the introduction of new safety and emission norms from April 1, 2017, TVS pulled the plug on the bike for the Indian market.

-At the moment, TVS’s two-wheeler model line up consists of the Apache family which includes the - Apache RTR 160, 180 and the 200, Victor, Star City+ and the Sport.
+At the moment, TVS’s two-wheeler model line up consists of the Apache family which includes the - Apache RTR 160, 180 and the 200, Victor, TVS Star City Plus and the Sport.
 Additionally TVS also sells the the Wego, Scooty and TVS Jupiter scooters in India as well.
 This year TVS is expected to launch two new products, one of which will be a scooter, while the other is the highly anticipated 310cc flagship product which has been co-developed by TVS and BMW, code-named the Akula which was showcased as a concept at the 2016 Auto Expo.